Development

 How do you handle priority in your company?
 Do you have the same categories as we do?
 Feel free to share your experience, I'd like to hear from you!

-With over five years of experience in manual testing apps, Nikolina is the Quality Assurance Lead at COBE.
+With over five years of experience in manual testing apps, Nikolina is the Quality Assurance Engineer.
 She likes to spend her free time either in nature, or curled up in the warmth of her home, reading a good mystery book.
 She's also a big Potterhead.